swiftlang/swift-package-manager/Documentation/Usage.md

 print(jpegData)
 ```

-Install JPEG library using a system packager, e.g, `$ brew install jpeg`
+Install JPEG library using a system packager, e.g, `$ brew install jpeg`.

-Create a directory called `CJPEG` next to the `example` directory and
-initialize it as a package that builds a system module:

-    example$ cd ..
-    $ mkdir CJPEG
-    $ cd CJPEG
-    CJPEG$ swift package init --type empty

-This creates `Package.swift` file in the directory.
-Create a `module.modulemap` file so it consists of the following:
+`jpeg` is a keg-only formula, meaning it won't be linked to `/opt/homebrew/lib`,
+and you'll have to link it manually at build time.

+Just like in the previous example, `mkdir Sources/CJPEG`, and add the
+following `module.modulemap`:

     module CJPEG [system] {
         header "shim.h"
-        header "/usr/local/include/jpeglib.h"
+        header "/opt/homebrew/opt/jpeg/include/jpeglib.h"
         link "jpeg"
         export *
     }